-SAT II Math: Looking at Lines and Angles
+SAT Subject Test Math: Looking at Lines and Angles

 Plane geometry is the study of lines and shapes in two dimensions.
 Imagine a tool that could prove that the Earth is round and that the planets move around the sun in predictable orbits.
 Those are some of the wonders of geometry.
 It has been extremely important in the history of mathematical development.
 Using geometry, we can make models of the physical world and apply mathematical concepts to them.
 We make hypotheses and predictions about the real world and use geometry to proves that's really how the world goes 'round.
 Geometry starts with the basics, in this case plane geometry, and builds on that foundation to construct ever-increasing complex models to more accurately portray the real world.

-The SAT II Math test spends about 20 percent of the Level IC test on plane geometry and measurement.
+The SAT Subject Test in Math spends about 20 percent of the Level IC test on plane geometry and measurement.
 Although the Level IIC portion does not test you on plane geometry per se, you're still expected to know the basic principles of plane geometry in order to work the more advanced level coordinate and solid (3-dimensional) geometry and to succeed on that test.

 Getting the skinny: Some basic definitions

 The first thing you need to do in understanding geometry is to get to know the various terms for geometric shapes and forms.
-While you aren't tested on the definitions, it's important to understand their meaning to solve problems on the SAT II Math test.
+While you aren't tested on the definitions, it's important to understand their meaning to solve problems on the SAT Subject Test in Math.
 Here are the more common terms that will pop up at one time or anther on the test:

 - Plane: A perfectly flat surface that has no thickness and extends forever in two directions.